telerik/blazor-docs/components/listbox/toolbar.md

 ---
 title: Toolbar
 page_title: ListBox - Toolbar
-description: Description of the Blazor ListBox toolbar and its built-in buttons.
-How to define custom toolbar buttons.
+description: Configure and use the Blazor ListBox toolbar and its built-in buttons.
+How to change the toolbar position or define custom toolbar buttons.
 slug: listbox-toolbar
 tags: telerik,blazor,listbox
 published: True